 When determining which Side is to play next, if two or more balls of different colours are equidistant from the Jack, and the score of these equidistant balls is equal (1:1; 2:2); it is the Side that threw last that must play again.
 The Side to play will then alternate until either the equidistant relationship is disturbed, or one Side has played all of its balls.
 If balls are equidistant but the score of the equidistant balls is not equal (2:1), the Side with the fewer equidistant balls will play.
 Play will then continue as normal.
+When the current balls are scoring as 2-1, the score and the situation is NOT equidistant.
 If a newly played ball disturbs the equidistant relationship, but remains to make a different but still equidistant relationship, that same colour must play again.